Create a recipe – Overview

 Set the yield for the recipe

 To ensure an accurate analysis per 100g for a cooked recipe, set the recipe's yield.
-You can set the yield using either a yield percentage or a final weight of the cooked recipe.
+You can set the yield using either a yield percentage or the final weight of the cooked recipe.

 If you do not know the raw weight to calculate the percentage, you can toggle the Yield button to say Final Weight and enter the weight of the cooked recipe.
 FoodWorks does the same calculation but uses the tally of entered ingredient amounts as the raw weight in the calculation.